maths/moodle-qtype_stack/doc/en/Authoring/Variables.md

 # Defining variables

 There are two fields which allow you to define and manipulate computer algebra system variables.
-These are called the Question Variables and Answer Variables.
+These are called the Question Variables and Feedback variables.

 The field is a string which contains a list of assignments of the form